elvis-epx/IoT/README.md

 via MQTT.

 Currently, the project is aimed to fulfill personal needs.
-In the future it can be improved to cover more use cases.
+In the future it may be improved to cover more use cases.

 Working on breadboard: